Orlando Pineda (footballer)

-Orlando Pineda Torres (born 15 February 1986) is a retired Mexican football, who last played as a midfielder for Oaxaca on loan from UNAM.
+Orlando Pineda Torres (born 15 February 1986) is a Mexican retired footballer, who last played as a midfielder for Oaxaca on loan from UNAM.

 Club career

 He previously played for Pumas UNAM (commonly called Pumas) and made 8 appearances for them in the 2008–09 CONCACAF Champions League.
 He made his sole Primera División de Mexico appearance for the Pumas on 12 October 2008.